pulumi/docs/content/blog/architecture-as-code-vm/index.md

 We can deploy and configure virtual machines programmatically using scripts and a CLI.
 However, updating existing instances can be onerous because it would require logging into each instance to update them.
 With Pulumi, we can use a dynamic provider to create a provisioner that can provision and configure an existing virtual machine.
 In this post, we walked through how to create a virtual machine with storage, starting from an [example on Github](https://github.com/pulumi/examples/tree/master/aws-ts-ec2-provisioners).
 We then installed PostgreSQL using a provisioner that copied configuration files, and an installation script then ran the script, all without creating a new virtual machine.

 We have more virtual machine examples for other cloud providers.
-Checkout:
+Check out:

 - [Azure VM Scale Sets](https://github.com/pulumi/examples/tree/master/azure-py-vm-scaleset)
 - [Pulumi DigitalOcean Droplets](https://github.com/pulumi/examples/tree/master/digitalocean-ts-loadbalanced-droplets)